alexpovel/b4s/README.md

 The benchmarks are not terribly scientific (low sample sizes etc.), but serve as a rough guideline and sanity check.
 Run them yourself from the repository root with `cargo install just && just bench`.

+[^1]: Note that pre-compile preprocessing is ordinarily performed only **a single time**, unless the word list itself changes.
+This column might therefore be moot, and considered essentially zero-cost.
+This viewpoint benefits this crate.
+[^2]: The [program this crate was initially designed for](https://github.com/alexpovel/betterletters) is sensitive to startup-time, as the program's main processing is *rapid*.
+Even just 50ms of startup time would be very noticeable, slowing down a program run by a factor of about 10.